FreedomBen/rtl8188ce-linux-driver/README.md

 rtl8188ce-linux-driver
 ======================

-NOTE: It is known that this driver will not compile on Ubuntu 13.10 with kernel 3.11.0-12.
-We are working on that.

 This slightly modified version of the driver fixes some issues with RealTek cards on Linux.
 It also fixes a bug with ignoring CRDA restrictions